aminem0/dwc-owl-rdf/README.md

 ## Value of revisiting datasets

-The crop-flower-visit dataset was originally published as an occurrence dataset on GBIF, and was registered on September 1st 2023.
+The crop-flower-visit dataset was originally published as an sampling event dataset on GBIF, and was registered on September 1st 2023.
 As it is, the dataset has information not only on insect visitors, but also on several other entities, such as the plants they visited, dwc:Assertions about these plants (the sex of the plant), and the nature of the relationship itself, which is a type of dwc:OrganismInteraction.
 However, the entirety of this information is provided as free-form text in the data property such as dwc:OccurrenceRemarks.

 ![Directed graph of the reworked crop-flower-visit dataset](images/cropv2-directed-graph.png)